Mediterranean Rice and Lentils

-This vegan Mediterranean rice and lentils recipe is made with cooked rice, canned lentils and za’atar seasoning for a quick, easy and flavourful dish that’s perfect for a healthy, flavourful main or side.
+This 30-minute vegan Mediterranean rice and lentils recipe is made with cooked rice, canned lentils and za’atar seasoning for a quick, easy and flavourful dish.

-- Olive Oil: Can be substituted with avocado oil or for an oil-free recipe, water or broth.
+- Olive Oil: Can be substituted with avocado oil, or for an oil-free recipe, you can use water or broth.

-- Bell Pepper: Any colour of bell pepper is suitable.
+- Bell Pepper: Any colour of bell pepper is suitable (red, green, orange, etc.).

 - Onion: White or yellow onion works.

-- Spinach: Use fresh spinach or substitute it with kale.
+- Spinach: Use fresh spinach, baby spinach or substitute it with kale.

 - Za’atar Seasoning: Za’atar is a Middle Easter spice mix that includes thyme, oregano, sesame, marjoram, cumin and coriander.
 It’s readily available online or in well-stoked grocery stores.